 However, utilizing the scope function in the Combivis 6 software makes it possible to record the drive’s DC bus voltage throughout the operation.
 This gives us a more accurate picture of the braking resistor usage.

 With the scope, you can monitor if a resistor with different power dissipation or size is required.
 In the latter scenario, adjusting the operation to improve performance may be possible, such as making the deceleration faster.

 Braking Resistor Installation

-In addition to our traditional resistors, KEB is increasingly selling intrinsically safe brake resistors which fail much like a fuse protecting the system in the case of short circuit failure.
+In addition to traditional resistors, KEB sells intrinsically safe brake resistors.
+These solutions fail just like a fuse, protecting the system during short circuit failure.

 The installation environment is also important.
-Hazardous locations and installations with fibers (textile, sawdust) that are flammable will need special consideration.
+For example, installations with flammable fibers (like textiles or sawdust) involved will need special consideration.

-Interested in learning more about how KEB drives and braking resistors can be utilized in your application?
+Interested in learning more about how KEB drives and braking resistors can benefit your application?
 Contact an Applications Engineer at KEB America today!

 Let's Work Together

 Connect with us today to learn more about our industrial automation solutions—and how to commission them for your application.